gitter-badger/cosmos-1/README.md

 ### InfluxDB

-[InfluxDB](http://influxdb.com) is also used in Cosmos.
+[InfluxDB](http://influxdb.com) is used in Cosmos.
 It is recommended to use [a InfluxDB container](https://registry.hub.docker.com/u/cosmosio/influxdb/) with Cosmos.
 Of course, you can install InfluxDB in your local machine directly.
 If you do, please follow [the instruction](http://influxdb.com/download/).
 ```
 $ docker run -p 8083:8083 -p 8086:8086 --expose 8090 --expose 8099 --rm --name influxdb cosmosio/influxdb
 ```